Zilkib/BackendwithoutAuth/README.md

 # Klinisches Anwendungsprojekt - Server Repository

+This is an extension of an project created by [aaron3636](https://github.com/aaron3636) and [GravityDarkLab](https://github.com/GravityDarkLab).
+The Readme was slightly adapted , all rights belong to them.

+His Repository of the [FrontEnd](https://github.com/aaron3636/KAPFrontEnd) and [BackEnd](https://github.com/aaron3636/KAP).

 Welcome to the Klinisches Anwendungsprojekt (Clinical Application Project) server repository!
 This project comprises a server and a client application designed to streamline the testing of clinical data resources.
-The server is built upon the open-source [Hapi-FHIR](https://hapifhir.io/) project and incorporates bearer token authentication for enhanced security.
+The server is built upon the open-source [Hapi-FHIR](https://hapifhir.io/) project.
 ## Table of Contents

 - [Introduction](#introduction)